Travel Card Do’s and Don’ts

-Your Government travel card is a tool that assists you in the performance of your duties.
-The manner in which you use the travel card will reflect directly upon you as an employee and as an individual.
+Your government travel card is a tool that assists you in the performance of your duties.
+How you use the travel card will reflect directly upon you as an employee and as an individual.

 You must use the card only for authorized expenses incurred in connection with official travel orders that are approved in the agency travel management system.
-Possession of the card does not exempt you from the use of Department’s Travel Management Centers (TMC) or Government contract carriers when required.
+Possession of the card does not exempt you from the use of HHS Travel Management Centers (TMC) or government contract carriers when required.

-Use of the card does not relieve you of the responsibility to employ prudent travel practices and to observe the travel rules and regulations set forth in the Federal Travel Regulation (FTR), the U.S. Department of Health and Human Services (HHS) travel policy manual, and any OpDiv specific directives.
+Use of the card does not relieve you of the responsibility to employ prudent travel practices and to observe the travel rules and regulations set forth in the Federal Travel Regulation (FTR), the U.S. Department of Health and Human Services (HHS) travel policy manual, and any operating division-specific directives.

-Proper use of the HHS travel card and its privileges are outlined in this quick guide:
+Proper use of the HHS travel card and its privileges are outlined below: